rmlescano2023/Computer-Vision/README.md

 ## LAB 1

-In this laboratory exercise, you are given a square image, create a program that replicates the process as shown in this video: https://fb.watch/pWLNqOIQPE/
+In this laboratory exercise, you are given a square image.
+Then, create a program that replicates the process as shown in this video: https://fb.watch/pWLNqOIQPE/

 That is,
 * 3.1 divide the image horizontally into equally-spaced strips